Jordan Kahu: 2017

 In February 2017, Kahu was selected in the Broncos 2017 NRL Auckland Nines squad.
 In Round 1 season opening match against the Cronulla-Sutherland Sharks, Kahu put his name in the record books by scoring the first try of the 2017 season in the Broncos 26–18 win at Shark Park, Kahu is the first player to score the first try of the season in two consecutive seasons.
 On 5 May 2017, Kahu played for New Zealand in the 2017 ANZAC Test against Australia where he started at centre and kicked 2 goals in the 30–12 loss at Canberra Stadium.
 On 5 August 2017, Kahu extended his contract with the Broncos to the end of the 2020 season.
-Kahu finished the 2017 NRL season with him playing in 25 matches, scoring 8 tries and kicking 75 goals for the Broncos.
+Kahu finished the 2017 NRL season with him playing in 25 matches, scoring 9 tries and kicking 74 goals and 3 field goals for the Broncos.
 Kahu was in the frame to be selected in the Kiwis 2017 Rugby League World Cup squad but opted to sit out the tournament to recover from a groin injury.